Blog>Trade>Finance>How to read a financial statement

 The main components of financial statements are:

-• Revenue – how much your business is making.
+• Revenue - how much your business is making

-• Expenses – how much it’s costing you to generate that revenue.
+• Expenses - how much it's costing you to generate that revenue

-• Net profit – what you’re left with after deducting expenses from your revenue.
+• Net profit - what you're left with after deducting expenses from your revenue

-• Debts – what liabilities your business has.
+• Debts - what liabilities your business has

-• Cash flow – how well your business manages money coming in and money going out.
+• Cash flow - how well your business manages money coming in and money going out

-• Assets – what they are and what their value is.
+• Assets - what they are and what their value is

-3 different types of financial statement
+3 different types of financial statements

+What is a financial statement?
+You might be wondering.
 There are three financial statements you should understand as a business owner.

 Want help with your business finances?